 At the turn of the century, there were many new designs of oil lamps, most with glass chimneys to protect the wick from being blown out.
 Whale oil was a common fuel source for oil lamps at that time.
 However, there was an inherent danger with oil lamps, as there is with any light source using a flame—if toppled, the fire would quickly spread.
 ‘Hurricane lamps’ are part of the family of oil lamps—cloth wicks burn liquid paraffin inside a ‘portable’ oil lamp.

 One legend is the great fire that burned down much of Chicago in the late 1800’s was caused by a hurricane lamp falling over in the O’Leary’s dairy barn.
 Whether or not true, one fact is not refutable: oil lamps should never be left unattended.
 Today, we no longer require the light from oil lamps, except when there is a power outage.
 When that occurs, oil lamps are once again necessary and important, as they have been from the dawn of man, when oil lamps were the only light source in the dark.

 The use of Oil Lamps Today

-Since the advent of electricity, oil lamps have progressively lost functionality and usage among the civilizations of the world.
+Since the advent of electricity, oil lamps have progressively lost functionality and usage among the civilisations of the world.
 As stated above, the only time that they are really a necessity is when the power goes out from a storm or otherwise.
 The use of these lamps has shifted almost exclusively to become pieces of decor.

 Many people find the old oil lamps particularly attractive as antique pieces and will decorate their houses with these lamps.
-Other people have been innovative and crated entirely new types of lamps – some that float in water, others that have decorative scenes inside them and still others that have multiple uses.
-Whether camping in the woods, or wanting to use these lamps for decoration, oil lamps can and will always be a staple of human society.
+Other people have been innovative and created entirely new types of lamps – some that float in water, others that have decorative scenes inside them and still others that have multiple uses.
+Whether camping in the woods or wanting to use these lamps for decoration, oil lamps can and will always be a staple of human society.
 Without these lamps, we may have never even ventured out of the stone age and into the iron age!